 Critique: The Secret to Growing Your UX Team Skills

-I get emails several times a week like this one: A manager asking if we could come in and train her design team on UX skills.
-I suggest we have a discussion to talk about it.
+I get emails several times a week like this one: A manager asks me to come in and train her design team on UX skills.
+I respond to her and suggest we have a discussion about it.

-It’s clear her company’s future success depends on those problems getting solved.
+It’s clear her company’s future success depends on solving those problems.
 Even though training seems like the obvious solution, my experience tells me it won’t work here.

 Training Options for Teams with Varied Skill Levels

 The team is completely varied in their skill levels.
 Some have great experience and knowledge in interaction design, while others aren’t aware of basic design patterns.
-Some are super information architects, while others barely know what a card sort is.
+Some are super information architects, while others barely know about card sorting.
 Any training would need to take all these different levels into account.
 If the team were to set up training, there are several ways they could structure it.

 They could have an outside organization (like ours) come in and teach a course with the entire team.
 Because the team’s skills are so varied, it would be hard for the trainers to provide the necessary foundational training without boring the more senior team members.